The Essential Guide to Dealing with Postpartum Hair Loss

 Taking care of your hair is really important.
 You should try and be gentle with your hair, trying not to pull or brush it too harshly, and wear it in a loose style, to reduce tension on your hair and scalp too.

-Your haircare routine’s also really important when it comes to postpartum hair loss.
-This means using gentle, sulphate-free products, ingredients that support healthy hair and making sure that your scalp’s in great condition.
-This can help to reduce excessive hair fall and contributes towards healthy hair growth.
+Your haircare routine is also really important when it comes to postpartum hair loss.
+This means using gentle, sulphate-free products, ingredients that support healthy hair and making sure that your scalp is in great condition.
+This can help to reduce excessive hair fall and contribute towards healthy hair growth.

 Follow with the Re:Balance Conditioner to deeply condition, nourish and protect your hair while restoring balance.
 It’s a vegan formula that’s also blended with organic peppermint and lemongrass, leaving hair feeling energised, cleansed and refreshingly healthy.